North Vietnam

 As a long outcrop into the East Vietnam Sea, Vung Tau enjoys beaches on two sides of the city, making it a popular destination for Ho Chi Minh City locals on the weekend.
 It has served as an important center of trade and commerce and, during the American War, was the base for many Australian and New Zealand army factions.
 Its most notable landmark is a giant statue of Jesus, called the ‘Christ of Vung Tau’, which watches over the city from a 170m peak.

 Aside from visiting the long beaches, Ho Chi Minh City day tours make use of Vung Tau’s ‘small’ and ‘large’ mountains for short treks.
-Tours see both sides of the city’s religion through visits to the Christ of Vung Tau as well as Whale Temple, where villagers used to pray to the whale god of the sea for protection before fishing expeditions.
+Tours see both sides of the city’s religion through visits to the Christ of Vung Tau as well as the Whale Temple, where villagers used to pray to the whale god of the sea for protection before fishing expeditions.

-Vietnam’s largest and fastest growing city is worth a thorough exploration, but those short on time can consider a day tour around Ho Chi Minh City to take in the sites and essence of the city over the course of one day.
+Vietnam’s largest and fastest-growing city is worth a thorough exploration, but those short on time can consider a day tour around Ho Chi Minh City to take in the sites and essence of the city over the course of one day.
 The ancient roots of Saigon reach deep and the city can name Chinese, Japanese, ethnic hill tribe, colonial and modern Western culture among its current make-up, noticeable in the architecture, food, religion and atmosphere to be felt here.

 The French wasted little time in making Saigon the capital of French Indochina, from where they conducted their various operations through Vietnam, Cambodia and Laos.
 Such huge administration demands required a huge staff, and so thousands of French colonialists sailed over to make Saigon their home throughout the 19th and 20th centuries, bringing with them French culture, food and grand architectural plans.
 We still see many of these today, and no day tours around Ho Chi Minh City would be complete without a visit to some of the most famous French buildings such as Notre Dame Cathedral and the Saigon Central Post Office, to name just a few.